jansvoboda11/psr-router/README.md

 $ composer require svoboda/router
 ```

-It only requires PHP 7.2 and the PSR-7 interfaces (the `psr/http-message`
+It only requires PHP 7.2 and the PSR-7 interfaces (the `psr/http-message` package).
-package).

 ## Usage

 ### Registering routes

+You should register your routes in the `RouteCollection`.
-Routes can be registered in the `RouteCollection`.
-You have to provide the path
-definition and a handler (a string, a callback or whatever you like).
-If you
+You have to provide the path definition and a handler (a string, a callback or whatever you like).
-plan to use the URI generator, you should also provide a name of the route.
+If you plan to use the URI generator, you should also provide a name of the route.

 ```php
 $routes = RouteCollection::create();